-Administration fees and operating expenses We bear all of the operating expenses of the fund (other than certain taxes, borrowing costs and certain new governmental fees) (the "Variable Operating Expenses") in return for fixed administration fees.
-These Variable Operating Expenses include transfer agency, pricing and accounting fees, which include processing purchases and sales of fund units and calculating fund unit prices; legal, audit and custodial fees; filing fees; the costs of preparing and distributing fund financial reports, simplified prospectuses, fund facts and other investor communications.
-Not included in the Variable Operating Expenses are (a) taxes of any kind charged directly to the fund (principally withholding taxes on interest and dividends related to foreign security holdings), (b) borrowing costs incurred by the fund from time to time, and (c) costs and expenses associated with compliance with any new or changes to governmental and regulatory requirements imposed after the fund's inception.
-These expenses will be borne by the fund.
-The purchase price of all securities and other property acquired by or on behalf of the fund (including brokerage fees, commissions and service charges paid to purchase and sell such securities and other property) are considered capital costs and therefore not included in Variable Operating Expenses and will also be borne by the fund.
+We bear all of the operating expenses of the fund other than Certain Fund Costs (as defined below) (the "Variable Operating Expenses") in return for the Class I Account Agreement Fees as set out in the section below headed "Fees and expenses payable directly by you - Class I Account Agreement Fees".
+These Variable Operating Expenses include, but are not limited to, transfer agency, pricing and accounting fees, which include processing purchases and sales of fund securities and calculating fund security prices; legal, audit and custodial fees; administrative costs and trustee services relating to registered tax plans; filing fees; the costs of preparing and distributing fund financial reports, simplified prospectuses, fund facts and other investor communications.

+"Certain Fund Costs", which are payable by the fund, are (a) borrowing costs incurred by the fund from time to time, and (b) the fees, costs and expenses associated with compliance with any new governmental and regulatory requirements imposed after the date of this simplified prospectus.
+The purchase price of all securities and other property acquired by or on behalf of the fund (including brokerage fees, commissions and service charges paid to purchase and sell such securities and other property) are considered capital costs and therefore not included in Variable Operating Expenses.
 For greater certainty, we will bear all taxes (such as G.S.T., H.S.T. and any applicable provincial sales taxes) charged to us for providing the goods, services and facilities included in the Variable Operating Expenses.
 However, fees charged directly to investors are not included in the Variable Operating Expenses.